-These goals, while reflecting what is important in English language arts, also provide "throughlines" to and from Crosscurricular Competencies and the Broad Areas of Learning.
+These goals, while reflecting what is important in English language arts, also provide "throughlines" to and from the Cross-curricular Competencies and the Broad Areas of Learning.
 Teachers need to ensure that the "throughlines" from each subject area are considered when planning and teaching.

-Ouestions Derived from the Aim and Goals
+Questions Derived from the Aim and Goals

-The questions on the following page focus on the long-term abilities associated with the overall purpose and K-12 goals for the English language arts program.
+The questions on page 6 focus on the long-term abilities associated with the overall purpose and goals for the English language arts program.
 They recur in and give an overall focus to all instruction, assessment, and evaluation in English language arts.